Integrated catchment management is an important strategy in achieving sustainability.

 A series of fact sheets have been developed to further explain integrated catchment management in Victoria.

 They cover a range of topics – from a quick overview of Victoria's catchment management framework to CMAs and the Victorian Catchment Management Council.
-They also include the role of monitoring, evaluation and reporting, the legislative and policy framework for ICM and an overview of waterway
+They also include the role of monitoring, evaluation and reporting, the legislative and policy framework for ICM, an overview of waterway

 Fact sheet 1: Overview of